decentdao/decent-contracts/docs/azorius/Azorius.md

 function _executeProposalTx(uint256 _proposalId, address _target, uint256 _value, bytes _data, enum Enum.Operation _operation) internal returns (bytes32 txHash)
 ```

-Executes the specified transaction in a `Proposal`, by index.
+Executes the specified transaction in a Proposal, by index.
 Transactions in a Proposal must be called in order.

 #### Parameters